prkedia81/football-league-management/README.md

 1. Middleware error while checking if user true or not in NextAuth (mongo db)
 2. Match Fixtures, venues, teams data consistency on every match, venue or team update
+3. REDIRECT ON SIGN UP AND SIGN IN not happening

 ## Admin: